I just did yoga with baby goats this past weekend, what did you do?

 Five Fun Things I Plan On Doing This Summer

-Visit Multiple Farmer’s Markets.
-Some markets are better than others but all have something special and local to them.
-I find nothing better than browsing the markets for the best produce, purchasing a loaf of local homemade bread, a wedge of local farm cheese, and calling it dinner.
+Some markets are better than others but all have something special and local about them.
+I find nothing better than browsing the markets for the best produce, purchasing a loaf of local homemade bread, a wedge of local farm cheese, and calling that dinner.

-Learn Some New Summer Dishes.
 What a great time of year to play around with food, experiment with fresh herbs and try new vegetables.
-Search the vast internet for new ideas or take a class!
+Search the Internet for new ideas or take a class!
 My cooking classes are always laid back, fun yet informative.
-Click HERE for my next class this June.
+Click HERE to sign-up for my next class!